gnang/HypermatrixAlgebraPackage/README.md

 ```

 The parameters which appear in the parametrization can be assigned arbitrary complex values.
 The hypermatrix
-package also provides construction of cubic third order Hadamard hypermatrices, which are analogous to
+package also provides constructions of cubic third order Hadamard hypermatrices, which are analogous to
 Hadamard matrices in the fact that the product of the transposes is equal to the Kronecker delta scaled by
 the side length.
 It is easy to see that the classical Hadamard matrix [construction](http://en.wikipedia.org/wiki/Hadamard_matrix#Sylvester.27s_construction) first proposed by James Joseph Sylvester, and going back to 1867, extends to all
 hypermatrices of prime order (recall that the order refers to the number of indices associated with the
 hypermatrix entries).
 Third order Hadamard hypermatrices whose side length are powers of 2 and in the
-particular case of size 4x4x4 is obtained via the following instructions
+particular case of size 4 by 4 by 4 is obtained via the following instructions

 ```python
 sage: H=ThirdOrderHadamardBlockU(4); H